 - (b) In accordance with the Planning Act, the implementing zoning by-law may prohibit land uses and the siting of buildings or structures on land that is contaminated, contains a sensitive groundwater or surface water feature, or is within a vulnerable area as identified in a drinking water source water protection plan that has taken effect under the Clean Water Act. - (c) It is not intended that all areas designated for specific uses on a longer term planning basis as shown on the schedules to this Plan will be zoned immediately for such uses.
-Certain areas may be zoned initially in another zone category, in a category utilizing a holding symbol in accordance with the provisions of the Planning Act and the policies of subsection (7.7), or for their existing uses pending future rezoning to the designated uses indicated in this Plan. - (d) When Council receives an application for a development that is in conformity with the land use designations and policies of this Plan, is not premature and is capable of being properly serviced, the zoning by-law may be amended to permit the development to proceed without an amendment to this Plan unless the applicable policies of this Plan require an Official Plan amendment for such development. - (e) In a zoning by law or zoning by law amendment Council may permit a use of land or the erection, location or use of buildings or structures and impose on the use, erection or location such conditions as are specified in a regulation under the Planning Act. - (f) When a condition is imposed under subsection 7.3(e), Council will require the owner of the lands to which the by law applies to enter into an agreement with the Township relating to the condition.
-Any such agreement may be registered against the subject lands and may be enforced on the current and all subsequent owners of the land. - (g)(e) Notwithstanding the above policies, Township zoning by-laws do not apply and have no effect in areas identified on the schedules to this Plan as "Niagara Escarpment Development Control Area".
+Certain areas may be zoned initially in another zone category, in a category utilizing a holding symbol in accordance with the provisions of the Planning Act and the policies of subsection (7.7), or for their existing uses pending future rezoning to the designated uses indicated in this Plan. - (d) When Council receives an application for a development that is in conformity with the land use designations and policies of this Plan, is not premature and is capable of being properly serviced, the zoning by-law may be amended to permit the development to proceed without an amendment to this Plan unless the applicable policies of this Plan require an Official Plan amendment for such development. - (e) Notwithstanding the above policies, Township zoning by-laws do not apply and have no effect in areas identified on the schedules to this Plan as "Niagara Escarpment Development Control Area".
 Such areas are subject to Development Control under the provisions of the Niagara Escarpment Planning and Development Act and Ontario Regulation 828/90.
 The policies of section 3.19 should be referenced in this regard.